markrai/seen/API.md

-# Nazr API Documentation
+# Seen API Documentation

-This document describes the REST API endpoints provided by the Nazr backend server.
+This document describes the REST API endpoints provided by the Seen backend server.
 The API uses JSON for request and response bodies, and follows standard HTTP status codes.

 **Base URL**: The API is typically served on `http://localhost:3000` (or as configured)